Skip to main content

 Organization-level memory management

-1. Create the enterprise memory file at the Enterprise policy location shown in the memory types table above.
+1. Create the managed memory file at the Managed policy location shown in the memory types table above.

 2. Deploy via your configuration management system (MDM, Group Policy, Ansible, etc.) to ensure consistent distribution across all developer machines.